 Jeffrey P. Koplan, MD, MPH

 Dr. Jeffrey P. Koplan is an internationally renowned public health leader with more than 30 years of experience.
-Dr. Koplan is Vice President for Global Health at Emory University, Co-Principal Investigator for the China Tobacco Control Partnership, and Co-founder of the International Association of National Public Health Institutes (IANPHI).
+Dr. Koplan is Vice President for Global Health at Emory University, and Co-founder of the International Association of National Public Health Institutes (IANPHI).
 He founded the Emory Global Health Institute (EGHI) in 2006, served as its Director until March, 2013, and continues to be actively involved in its daily operations in his role as Vice President for Global Health.
 Prior to founding EGHI, Dr. Koplan was Vice President for Academic Health Affairs at Emory University.

 From 1994 to 1998, he pursued his interest in enhancing the interactions between clinical medicine and public health by developing and leading the Prudential Center for Health Care Research.

 His first collaboration with China was in 1980 as a member of the US-PRC Public Health/Health Services Research Joint Committee, on which he became Co-Chair with Professor Yang Ming Ding (Shanghai No. 1 Medical College, now Fudan) in 1981.
 Since then he has made more than 50 visits to China on projects for the World Bank, WHO, CDC and China’s Ministry of Health.
 He has worked on several World Bank loan projects in China, including serving as a principal advisor on Health Loan VII, health promotion and tobacco control in seven cities.
 He has been awarded an Honorary Professorship at China CDC and named Honorary Advisor #001 to China CDC at its formation in 2002.